Batch File Compression |

 You can compress your .BTM files with BATCOMP.
-That command compresses batch files by about a third and makes them unreadable with the LIST command and similar utilities.
+That command reduces the size of large batch files by at least a half and makes them unreadable with the LIST command and similar utilities.
 Compressed batch files run at approximately the same speed as uncompressed .BTM files.

 You may want to consider compressing batch files if you need to distribute them to others and keep your original code secret or prevent your users from altering them.
 You may also want to consider compressing batch files to save some disk space on the systems where compressed files are used.